Asthma attack can be life threatening

 Asthma is becoming more common both in children and adults, you would have thought in this day and age that we would have eradicated this terrible potential life threating condition.

-In 2015 over 25,000 children went to A&E with this condition and when you factor in adults too, these statistics are absolutely eye-watering.
+In 2017 over 77124 people went to their A&E department with this condition and when 1484 people died because of an asthma attack, these statistics are absolutely eye-watering.

-Let’s take a quick look what Asthma is?
+Let’s take a quick look at what Asthma is?

 This is a frightening condition to witness in both an adult and a child, so what should YOU be looking for and more importantly would YOU recognise the symptoms if they were presented to you?